 Additionally, Ms. Webb has a wide range of litigation experience, representing clients from small companies to Fortune 500 corporations.
 She has experience drafting motions and opinions, assisting in key phases of patent infringement cases, and representing both plaintiffs and defendants in infringement suits.
 Ms. Webb is currently part of a litigation team defending a Fortune 500 sporting goods client against claims of patent infringement.
 She also is assisting a client in the development of use guidelines and enforcement strategies to protect iconic trade dress.

 Prior to earning her J.D., Ms. Webb worked in the plumbing division of Kohler Co. focusing on current and new product development of toilets, urinals, and other bathroom fixtures.
 She also worked in manufacturing, facilities, and quality at John Deere.
 Additionally, Ms. Webb has experience in solar and other renewable energy, water pumping, and potable water system design through her work with Engineers Without Borders.

 Ms. Webb graduated from Marquette University with honors, earning a B.S. in mechanical engineering and a minor in Spanish.
 She was a founding member of the Marquette University chapter of Engineers Without Borders, and led the design and implementation of several renewable powered drinking water systems in developing regions of Guatemala.
 Additionally, she was a member of the honors program, the Jesuit Honors Society, the Mechanical Engineering Honors Society, the Engineering Honors Society, and the Spanish Honors Society.

-Ms. Webb is admitted to practice before the Supreme Court of Illinois.
-She practices in the Chicago office of Banner & Witcoff, Ltd.
+Ms. Webb is admitted to practice in the states of Illinois and Colorado.